Ham Radio Logging Software

 GTK+ Logging program for ham radio operators.

-xlog is a logging program for amateur radio operators which can be used for dialy logging and contest.
+XLOG is a logging program for amateur radio operators which can be used for daily logging and contests.
 Logs are stored into a text file.
 QSO's are presented in a list.
 Items in the list can be added, deleted or updated.
 For each contact, DXCC information is displayed and bearings and distance are calculated, both short and long path.

 When hamlib is enabled through the menu, you can retrieve frequency, mode and signal-strength from your rig over the serial port.